 The majority of the time, the right choice is dependent on the amount of space you have available, your desired outcome and how you will use the area.
 For example, rubber rolls tend to be ideal for larger spaces and creating a uniform look.
 Rubber gym tiles are often a top choice for home and commercial gyms.
 Rather than thinking one is better than the other, it’s more that one is more suitable for your specific situation.
 To help you make the right choice, let’s break the pros and cons of rubber rolls and tiles.

 When Should You Use Rubber Gym Flooring Tiles

 Rubber gym tiles are long-lasting, easy to install, and are suitable for a wide range of applications.
 They work for almost any workout environment and click together like puzzle pieces.
-Rubber provides great traction and grip and is extremely resilient, ideal for a gym setting.
+A great home gym flooring surface, rubber flooring provides great traction and grip and is extremely resilient.
 The tiles are comfortable underfoot and are usually available in several different colours as well as flecked tiles.
 Other benefits of interlocking rubber gym tiles include:

 - No adhesives required for installation

 - Highly resistant for tough workouts and heavy equipment